 Salicylates are chemicals that occur naturally in many plants, acting as preservatives to delay rotting and to protect the plant against harmful bacteria and fungi.
 They are a type of insecticide that is designed to protect the plant from various bugs and insects, which they readily poison.
 Salicylates are stored in the bark, leaves, roots, and seeds of plants.
 They can be found naturally in some foods and its compounds are used in various products.
 Chemically speaking, salicylates resemble aspirin, and as such those who cannot tolerate aspirin will not be able to tolerate the high salicylate-containing foods either.

 People can generally consume much larger amounts of these chemicals than insects, without causing too much irritation.
-Salicylates can affect some adults considerably though, and can particularly affect children, sometimes causing their behavior to be hyper, particularly so when a child already had asthma or eczema as well or an inherited immune weakness.
+Salicylates can affect some adults considerably though, and can particularly affect children, sometimes causing their behaviour to be hyper, particularly so when a child already had asthma or eczema as well or an inherited immune weakness.

 Many foods contain varying levels of naturally occurring salicylates.
 These allegedly may trigger symptoms in aspirin-sensitive patients.
-I have found the most common symptoms affecting adults to be coughs, nasal congestion, nasal polyps, post nasal drip, sneezing, rashes around the mouth and in children behavioral problems, especially hyperactivity.
+I have found the most common symptoms affecting adults to be coughs, nasal congestion, nasal polyps, post nasal drip, sneezing, rashes around the mouth and in children behavioural problems, especially hyperactivity.
 Only by carefully eliminating the suspected foods and challenging will you be able to work out the offenders.

 Research has discovered that up to a staggering 70 per cent of children with behaviour problems ranging from depression, lack of self control to aggressive and even violent behaviours, are affected to some degree by salicylates, artificial colours, flavours and preservatives, when compared to only about 40 per cent affected by amines.